 The classroom teachers schedule field trips at various times throughout the school year.
 These trips enhance and enrich our curriculum.
-The fee for school field trips is paid by the parent.
+The fee for school field trips is paid by the parent through the FACTS portal.
 We also encourage parents to chaperone for these trips.
 Chaperones must follow the "Chaperone Guidelines" provided by the teacher before each field trip.
 For liability purposes siblings are not allowed to attend field trips.
 Parents volunteering to drive other students must fill out driver information and provide proof of \$100,000 liability insurance.
+Parents must complete an application and be an approved volunteer through our RAPTOR system to attend field trips.